Social and Economic Impact of Angling in Northern Ireland Report - 2007

-A report to examine the social and economic impact of recreational fishing (coarse, game and sea angling) in Northern Ireland and areas within the Loughs Agency which are in the Republic of Ireland was published in 2007.
+A report to examine the social and economic impact of recreational angling (coarse, game and sea angling) in Northern Ireland and areas within the Loughs Agency which are in the Republic of Ireland was published in 2007.

 The main objective of this study was to identify the current and potential social and economic contribution of fisheries, angling, angling resources and angling tourism to Northern Ireland.

 The 2007 Report can be reviewed here.

 The Strategic Review of Angling in Northern Ireland (NI) Report 2013 and Update 2016

 The Strategic Review of Angling in Northern Ireland (NI) final report was published in February 2014 with an update published in October 2016.

 The review provides information on the scale and characteristics of participation in angling in Northern Ireland in 2013 and identifies the opportunities and constraints to further development.